 We further use the following fact, which bounds the ratio between the empirical fraction of positive or negative labels and their true probabilities.
-We will apply this fact to make sure that enough negative and positive labels can be found in a random sample. \begin{proposition} Let $B$ be a binomial random variable, $B \sim \text{Binomial}(m,p)$. if $p \geq 8\ln(1/\delta)/m$ then with probability of at least $1-\delta$, $B \geq mp/2$. \end{proposition} \begin{proof} Denote $\hat{p} = B/m$.
-By Chernoff's bound (\citealt{Chernoff52}, see e.g., \citealt{AngluinVa79}), $\P[\hat{p} \leq (1-\alpha)p] \leq \exp(-\alpha^2mp/2)$.
-The claim follows by setting $\alpha = \half$ and letting the RHS to equal $\delta$. \end{proof}
+We will apply this fact to make sure that enough negative and positive labels can be found in a random sample. \begin{proposition} Let $B$ be a binomial random variable, $B \sim \text{Binomial}(m,p)$.
+If $p \geq 8\ln(1/\delta)/m$ then with probability of at least $1-\delta$, $B \geq mp/2$. \end{proposition} \begin{proof} This follows from a multiplicative Chernoff bound~\citep{AngluinVa79}. \end{proof}